vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 ### Smart Contract Audit Review

 Axelar protocol's smart contracts have been deployed [to multiple testnets for various networks](https://docs.axelar.dev/dev/reference/testnet-contract-addresses), which indicates a commitment to testing and validation.
 Moreover, the Axelar network has [conducted several audits on its tech stack](https://github.com/axelarnetwork/audits), including their cryptographic library, smart contracts, frontend, and backend code.
 The audits were conducted by various auditors, such as Cure53, Certik, Oak Security, and NCC, and covered different components of the Axelar protocol.
-The audits were conducted in different phases, with some being ongoing to ensure that any changes made to the code are reviewed for security.
+The audits were conducted in different phases, with some ongoing to ensure that any changes made to the code are reviewed for security.
 These audits provide strong evidence that the Axelar protocol is adequately audited and secure.

 On a high level the findings can be summarised as: